 Whilst Hilton Honors Diamond Elite status requires a bit of effort, Hilton Honors Gold Elite is relatively easy to achieve:

 - it comes free with The Platinum Card from American Express

-- in 2021, you only need to stay 20 nights or 10 stays to achieve it, instead of the usual 40 nights or 20 stays – and you get double elite nights on all stays between now and the end of the year
+- in 2022, you only need to stay 28 nights or 14 stays to achieve it, instead of the usual 40 nights or 20 stays – and you get double elite nights on all stays between now and the end of the year